Wyclef Jean: "Hips Don't Lie" and The Carnival Vol. II (2004–2009)

-During a period between 2004 and 2006, fueled by a reunion performance in the documentary Dave Chappelle's Block Party (2005), it appeared that Fugees would record a new album.
+During a period between 2004 and 2006, fueled by a reunion performance in the documentary Dave Chappelle's Block Party (2005), it appeared that the Fugees would record a new album.
 However, Pras claimed to Billboard magazine, "To put it nicely, it's dead."
 Pras said the root of this animosity was the third member of the group, Lauryn Hill, and was quoted in Billboard as saying; "Me and Clef, we on the same page, but Lauryn Hill is in her zone, and I'm fed up with that shit.
 Here she is, blessed with a gift, with the opportunity to rock and give and she's running on some bullshit?
 I'm a fan of Lauryn's but I can't respect that."

 In 2006, Jean was featured in Shakira's smash hit "Hips Don't Lie".
-The song went on to become the highest selling single of the 21st century, in addition to reaching number one in over 55 countries.
+The song went on to reach number one in over 55 countries.
 Jean and Shakira went on to perform the song at the 2006 MTV Video Music Awards and the 2007 Grammy Awards.
 He joined Shakira on various dates of her Oral Fixation Tour in the U.S. Also in 2007, Jean scored the Angelina Jolie documentary A Place in Time.

 In August 2007, Jean released a new song called "Sweetest Girl (Dollar Bill)" featuring Lil Wayne, Niia and Akon, which references the song "C.R.E.A.M." by the Wu-Tang Clan.
 One month later he released an album that he recorded in Atlanta, Georgia, with the help of T.I., who also collaborated with Jean on the songs "You Know What it is" and "My Swag" on the latter's 2007 album, T.I. vs. T.I.P.
 In 2008, an upbeat single "Let Me Touch Your Button" featuring will.i.am was released in the UK in conjunction with Jean's involvement with UK MOTOROKRSTAR.
 Jean released a song with Serj Tankian called "Riot".

 In 2009, Jean was featured on the song "Spanish Fly" with Ludacris and Bachata group Aventura included on Aventura's album The Last, released in June.
 On June 17, 2009, Jean announced via Twitter that his new album would be called wyclefjean and was to be released sometime in February 2010.
 The first single from wyclefjean was to be titled "Seventeen" and feature Lil Wayne.
 In August 2009, Jean unveiled his video "Haitian Slumdog Millionaire" featuring Haitian artist Imposs.
 Making a guest appearance in the video was New York City entrepreneur and philanthropist Ali Naqvi.